National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Aerospace - Engineering - UK

-We are looking for an experienced Aerospace or Defence sector Technical Author to join a leading Aerospace Company in the Greater London area.
-You would be crucial in creating technical publications, acceptance test procedures, and build plans for our world-leading, safety critical products.
+We are looking for experienced Aerospace or Defence sector Technical Authors to join a leading Aerospace Company in Buckinghamshire.
+You will be creating technical publications, acceptance test procedures, and build plans for our clients world-leading products.
+This is an opportunity to work for a great Aerospace company.
+Hybrid working arrangement is currently adopted.
+Early finish Fridays.

 Write and research technical publications using engineering drawings, CAD models, and production standards.
 Identify and resolve technical issues by liaising with relevant departments.
 Define and specify illustration requirements to meet industry standards.
 Facilitate, demonstrate, and validate using appropriate equipment and techniques.
 Proofread documents to meet quality standards and task deadlines.